data-to-insight/ofsted-jtai-scrape-tool/README.md

 ## Export(s)
 There are currently three exports from the script.
 ### Results HTML page
-Generated (as ./index.html) to display a refreshed subset of the SEND results summary.
+Generated (as ./index.html) to display a refreshed subset of the JTAI results summary.

 ### Results Overview Summary
-The complete SEND overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated results page (index.html)
+The complete JTAI overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated results page (index.html)

 ### All CS inspections reports
 During the scrape process, because we scan all the related CS inspection pdf reports for each LA; these can be/are packaged up into tidy LA named folders (urn_LAname) within the git repo (./export_data/inspection_reports/).
 There is a lot of data here, but if you download the entire export_data folder after the script has run, with the overview summary sheet then the local_inspection_reports column active links will work and you can then easily access each LA's previous reports all in once place via the supplied hyperlink(s). *Note:* This is currently not an option when viewing the results on the web page/Git Pages.

 ## Known Bugs
 Some LA's inspection reports have PDF encoding or inconsistent data in the published reports that is causing extraction issues & null data.
-We're working to address these, current known  issues are:
-- tbc
+We're working to address these, current known  issues are: JTAI reports have no consistent|common structure to extract content from.
+JTAI report 'Themes' have no consistent structure.
+Publication date currently duplicates inspection date, as extracting this from the inspection report text isn't possible and will require an additional process to access the main Ofsted inspections listings.

 ## Imports(s)